SR-hakwara/CS50_Final_project_v3/README.md

 This project represents a practical and functional application for managing projects and tasks.
 By combining Python's object-oriented programming with an MVC-inspired structure, the program achieves a balance between simplicity and extensibility.
+Previous versions of this program, which did not follow the MVC model, can still be found in the folder ./old_versions/.
+They reflect the iterations and attempts I made before reaching this final version.

 The use of CSV files for data persistence makes the system lightweight and accessible, while robust validation and error-handling ensure data integrity.